Gr\"obner cells of punctual Hilbert schemes in dimension two: Introduction

+Generally, the coincidence $\l_{\r}=\h_{\r}(qt,t)$ does not hold for non-planar Gorenstein curve singularities, so the usage of Punctual Hilbert schemes $H^{(n)}$ and similar objects seems inevitable here.

-The $\l$-functions are needed for the functional equation.
-For Gorenstein curve singularities, they are $(1-t)\z_{\r}(t)$.
-This kind of correction is necessary since we are doing {\em non-projective\,} schemes (and singular too).
-For surface singularities, the division by $\z_{\r}(t)$ by $\z_{\o}(t)$ for $\o=\C[[x,y]]$ can be expected, but this can be more involved than this.
+The substitution $q\mapsto qt$ requires an assumption that $\h_{\r}(q,t)$ is a polynomial in terms of $q$, conjectured for any plane curve singularities.
+Then a conjectural relation with the DAHA superpolynomials from \cite{ChP1} gives that $\h_{\r}$ are {\em topological invariants\,}, i.e. depend only on the corresponding valuation semigroup $\Ga_\r$; see Section \ref{sec:CompJ}.
+This will follow from our considerations for some families of $\r$.
+0.2cm {\sf Surface singularities.} For surface singularities, the division of $\z_{\r}(t)$ by $\z_{\o}(t)$ for $\o=\C[[x,y]]$ can be expected, but this can be more involved than this.
 Anyway, the objective is to have the functional equation for $\l_\r(t)$ with respect to the substitution $t\mapsto 1/(q^2t)$.

-To explain which functional equation occur here, let us reproduce the G\"ottsche formula:
+To explain which functional equation can be expected here, let us reproduce the G\"ottsche formula:

 for the Betti numbers of $X$ and $H\!ilb^{(n)}(X)$.
 Using the Poincar\'e duality for smooth projective $X$:\ $b_j(X)=b_{4-j}(X)$ and the right-hand side satisfy a {\em formal\,} functional equation upon the substitution $t\mapsto 1/(q^2t)$ from the classical functional equation for surfaces.
 This of course holds up to some {\em infinite (!)\,} monomial in terms of $q^{1/2}$ and $t$, necessary to get rid of the denominators in the binomials.
 Such an "infinite rescaling" will not be addressed in this paper.